skylordafk/docs/docs/developers/staking.md

 # Staking on Celestia

 Engage with the Celestia network at a deeper level through staking.
-An essential mechanism to a proof-of-stake (PoS) network, users can secure the network by delegating to a validator and receive a share of it's staking rewards.
+An essential mechanism to a proof-of-stake network, users can secure the network by delegating to a validator and receive a share of it's staking rewards.